MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/Get-ADServiceAccount.md

 -----------

-Find the Managed Service Accounts installed on the computer "CN=SQL-Server-1,DC=contoso,DC=com".
+This command gets the managed service accounts allowed to be used on the computer `CN=SQL-Server-1,DC=contoso,DC=com`.

 ## PARAMETERS